swich11/item-sorter/README.md

 ### src/interfaces
 Houses all custom message and service definitions
 ### src/moveit_config
+Provides an edited moveit launch file that allows for a custom RViz implementation.
+Also provides the SRDF file for the Gripper.
 ### src/moveit_planner
+Package contains the MoveIt planner node and the launch files for the moveit planner node.
 ### src/perception
 Package that handles all computer vision tasks for detecting, classifying and locating objects and bins in the camera frame
 ### src/robot_description